olitheolix/ogre_v21_example/README.rst

 If you are on (K)Ubuntu 16.04 (64Bit) and have Continuum's Anaconda distribution installed then you should be able to use my pre-built Ogre package.
-If not then you need to build them yourself first as per the `Dockerfile` (see previous section).
+If not, you need to build them yourself as per the `Dockerfile` (see previous section).

 Before you start you will need a C++ compiler (`apt-get install build-essential` on Ubuntu).

-Use the following commands to create an Ogre environment, compile the demos, and run them:
+Use the following commands to create an Ogre environment, compile the demos and run them:

 .. code-block:: bash